by Mike Ratliff

 The key to living up to this high calling of morality and total devotion to God is to submit entirely to the work of God in the heart to sanctify us.
 The Apostle Paul gave us a very good word picture of this process.

-9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
-12 Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, 13 for it is God who works in you, both to will and to work for his good pleasure.
-(Philippians 2:9-13 ESV)
+9 For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, 10 so that at the name of Jesus every knee will bow, of those who are in heaven and on earth and under the earth, 11 and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.

 What is our motive for doing this?
 It is because God has highly exalted our Lord Jesus Christ bestowing on Him the name that is above every name so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth.
 Every tongue shall confess that He is Lord, for the glory of God the Father.
 This is what is missing in much of what is called Christianity these days.
 The focus is moved away from our Lord and our God and placed on people.
 The focus of worship and praise and even hearing sermons has all been reworked or revisioned to entertain people.
-However, this loses the concept of our utter submission to our “κυριου” or “Kurios,” our Lord as His “δουλος” or “doulos,” His slaves.
+However, this loses the concept of our utter submission to our κύριος (kyrios), our Lord as His δοῦλοι (douloi) or His slaves.
 It makes our religion all about us instead of about our Lord.

-The Greek word translated as “workmanship” in v10 is “ποιημα” or “poiema.”
-This word is derived from “poieo,” which refers to quality, or to make, to endow a person or thing with a certain quality.
+The Greek word translated as “workmanship” in v10 is ποίημα (poiēma).
+This word is derived from another Greek word which refers to quality, or to make, to endow a person or thing with a certain quality.
 What does this tell us?
 Before God saved us we were fleshly and spiritually dead.
 However, all those called by and to Jesus Christ are part of the redeemed and Holy Church.
 All in Christ are new creations.

 According to this passage all in Christ are new creations and ambassadors for Christ with the ministry of reconciliation.
 How are you doing with that?
 I would like to share with all reading this that I know there are times when I can be quite rough on those that have stepped over the line by editing the Gospel or dummying it down, but I do not enjoy it at all.
 However, that is what we are called to do.
 We are called to contend earnestly for the faith.
 This is God’s command to us.
 However, the motive for doing this is not to hate, kill, or destroy.
 No, it is reconciliation.
 It is to show the truth to those in darkness so that the Holy Spirit will convict them of their sin and draw them into the light of repentance.
 This is the reconciliation of men to God.